How Many Times Salary for Mortgage: Can I Borrow 5 or 6 Times My Salary?

 • P60 form from your employer

-• If you’re self-employed: statement of your accounts from an accountant for the past two to three years
+• If you’re self-employed: recent tax returns and business accounts, such as signed-off accounts from an accountant for the past two to three years, as proof of income

 • If you’re self-employed or have earnings from more than one source: tax form SA302 from HMRC